 Luke’s Journey Autism Fund

 Luke’s Journey Autism Fund was established on March 3rd, 2016 by Doug Underwood in collaboration with Autism Empowerment.
-The mission of Luke’s Journey Autism Fund is to provide grant opportunities and resources for families in Clark County and Cowlitz County, WA as well as the Greater Portland metro area, who need financial assistance to cover costs specifically related to supporting their child or children diagnosed on the autism spectrum.
+The mission of Luke’s Journey Autism Fund is to provide grant opportunities and resources for families in Southwest Washington as well as the Greater Portland metro area, who need financial assistance to cover costs specifically related to supporting their child or children diagnosed on the autism spectrum.

 Luke’s Journey Autism Fund is inspired by Doug’s son, Luke, who was diagnosed on the autism spectrum at age 3.
 Realizing that insurance does not always cover recommended services, therapies, and equipment, Doug approached Autism Empowerment to set up a fund to help families with youth on the autism spectrum have better access to services they need that are financially out of their reach.
 Luke’s Journey Fund grant dollar amounts will be determined by Luke’s Journey Fund committee depending on funds raised.

-The intent is for Luke’s Journey Fund to become an independent foundation sometime in 2017.
+The intent is for Luke’s Journey Autism Fund to become an independent foundation sometime in 2018.
 In the meantime, Autism Empowerment serves as a fiscal sponsor and holds the money for Luke’s Journey Autism Fund in a restricted fund.

 Additionally, the hope is that families will get better connected with the programs, resources, and services offered by Autism Empowerment and other groups within the community.

 The intent of the fund is to help as many children on the autism spectrum as possible; however, the number of grants given and the dollar amounts available will depend on a number of factors, including the amount of funds available to award and the number of applications received.